zintarh/teamverse-frontend/README.md

 ├── styles/            # Global Tailwind styles
 ├── utils/             # Helper functions
 └── ...
-### 🌐 Deployment
-You can deploy Teamverse on Vercel with just a few clicks.
-Connect your GitHub repo and you're live.

 #### 🧑‍💻 Contributing
 We're open to contributions!
 If you have suggestions or want to fix something, feel free to: